 Native Exchange 2010 to Office 365 migration

-Exchange 2010 is the oldest Microsoft-created mailbox server to be included in the Microsoft Exchange Server Deployment Assistant.
+Exchange 2010 is the oldest Microsoft-created mailbox server to handle the hybrid environment.
 That is good news.
-The Assistant is a tool which asks you questions and generates an Exchange to Office 365 migration plan.
+Hybrid migrations enable you to merge the on-premises and the cloud Exchange into one environment.
+However, with the Exchange 2010 life coming to an end, it might be a better idea to look for alternative migration plans.
+To help you get to the cloud, you can use a dedicated tool – Office 365 mail migration adivisor.
+The advisor is a tool which asks you questions and generates an Exchange to Office 365 migration plan.
 It includes most of the popular migration scenarios.
 Bear in mind that this tool is meant primarily for single-forest, single-domain environments.
 If you have a more complex deployment, prepare for some guesswork.

 There are three native paths you can take to get your company from Exchange 2010 to Office 365:

 - Cutover migration, which is the most straightforward option.
 You could say it cuts mailboxes from the source server and pastes them in the target environment.